Payments & Technology

 Setup Time Same day (most approved within 24 hrs) 1-3 days (shipping + pairing) 3-7 days (shipping + programming)

-Connectivity Cellular (always-on) Bluetooth to phone + Wi-Fi Wi-Fi or Ethernet
+Connectivity Phone's data (cellular or Wi-Fi) Bluetooth to phone + Wi-Fi Wi-Fi or Ethernet

 Battery Your phone battery Separate battery (4-8 hrs) Plugged in (not portable)